Birding Tour Thailand: Central Thailand – Shorebird Spectacle and Jungle Birding

-After our time at the coast we will venture into some farmland (rice paddies), where we will look for impressive eagles such as Greater Spotted and Eastern Imperial Eagles, and with luck we will find the spectacular Pied Harrier, possibly one of the best-looking harriers on the planet.
+After our time at the coast we will venture into farmland (including some rice paddies), where we will look for impressive raptors, such as Greater Spotted and Eastern Imperial Eagles, and with luck we will find the spectacular Pied Harrier, possibly one of the best-looking harriers on the planet.
 There will also be a long list of typical farmland birds of the region, such as weavers, shrikes, and a wide range of interesting passerines.

-We will then dive into about a week of forest birding across two phenomenal reserves: Kaeng Krachan and Khao Yai National Parks.
+We will then dive into about a week of forest birding across two phenomenal reserves, Kaeng Krachan National Park and Khao Yai National Park.
 The potential list of species of birds and other wildlife across these two locations is massive (see the detailed itinerary below for extra details).
 Some of the most interesting and exciting birds we might find here could include Blue and Eared Pittas, Great, Wreathed, Tickell’s Brown, Austen’s Brown, and Oriental Pied Hornbills, Black-and-red, Banded, Black-and-yellow, Dusky, Silver-breasted, and Long-tailed Broadbills, Banded Kingfisher, Kalij and Silver Pheasants, Red Junglefowl, Siamese Fireback, White-fronted Scops Owl, Oriental Bay Owl, Coral-billed Ground Cuckoo, Red-bearded and Blue-bearded Bee-eaters, Common Green Magpie, Ratchet-tailed Treepie, Red-headed and Orange-breasted Trogons, Orange-headed Thrush, and Bamboo, Heart-spotted, and Great Slaty Woodpeckers.
-Non-avian highlights could include Lar (White-handed) and Pileated Gibbons, Asian Elephant, the Indochinese subspecies of Leopard (Panthera pardus delacouri), which may include the melanistic form that occurs here, also known as the “Black Panther”, Sloth Bear, and Siamese Crocodiles among the commoner monkeys, squirrels, and deer.
+Non-avian highlights could include Lar (White-handed) and Pileated Gibbons, Asian Elephant, the Indochinese subspecies of Leopard (Panthera pardus delacouri), which may include the melanistic form known as “Black Panther”, Sloth Bear, and Siamese Crocodile.

 This tour visits some stunning forest, and we will also sample some of Thailand’s famed, delicious food during our journey.
-Some of the temples that we will drive past or neat birds are absolutely spectacular and worth spending time to appreciate in their own right.
+Some of the temples that we will drive past while birding are absolutely spectacular and worth spending time to appreciate them in their own right.
 Several sites visited also offer very good photographic opportunities for those with an interest.

 Overnight: Bangkok Airport area

-Day 2: Pak Thale and Laem Pak Bia
+Day 2.
+Birding Pak Thale and Laem Pak Bia

-After an early breakfast we will depart our hotel, drive straight to the coast, and start a few days birding along the edge of the Bay of Bangkok, one of the most important overwintering areas for shorebirds in the whole of Southeast Asia.
-We will spend the late-morning and, after checking in to our nearby hotel and having lunch, the remainder of the afternoon birding in this incredible area.
-We will be searching through thousands of shorebirds made up of flocks of Great Knot, Common Greenshank, Black-tailed Godwit, Eurasian Curlew, Marsh Sandpiper, Curlew Sandpiper, Spotted Redshank, Black-winged Stilt, and Red-necked Stint, but among them we will also try to find one of the most unique and Critically Endangered (IUCN) shorebirds of them all, the incredible Spoon-billed Sandpiper.
-Other high-value targets will be Nordmann’s Greenshank, Far Eastern Curlew, and Asian Dowitcher.
-The number of birds here can be mesmerizing.
+After breakfast we will depart our hotel, drive straight to the coast, and start a few days of birding along the edge of the Bay of Bangkok, one of the most important overwintering areas for shorebirds in the whole of Southeast Asia.
+We will spend the late morning and, after checking in to our nearby hotel and having lunch, the remainder of the afternoon birding in this incredible area.
+We will be searching through thousands of shorebirds made up of flocks of Great Knot, Common Greenshank, Black-tailed Godwit, Eurasian Curlew, Marsh Sandpiper, Curlew Sandpiper, Spotted Redshank, Black-winged Stilt, and Red-necked Stint, but among them we will also try to find one of the most unique and Critically Endangered (BirdLife International) shorebirds of them all, the incredible Spoon-billed Sandpiper.
+Other high-value targets will include Nordmann’s Greenshank, Far Eastern Curlew, and Asian Dowitcher.

 Overnight: Chao Samran Beach

-Day 3: Pak Thale and Laem Pak Bia
+Day 3.
+Birding Pak Thale and Laem Pak Bia

-We will spend the full day birding within a few different areas of salt pans and coastal environments around the Pak Thale and Laem Pak Bia area, where we hope to find Spoon-billed Sandpiper along with the range of shorebirds listed above, but there will also be other birds possible due to the visits to different habitats, these may include Malaysian Plover and ‘White-faced’ Plover, Temminck’s and Long-toed Stints, Grey-headed Lapwing, Terek Sandpiper, Red-necked Phalarope, Pied Avocet, Pin-tailed Snipe, Greater Painted-snipe, and many more.
+We will spend the full day birding within a few different areas of salt pans and coastal environments around the Pak Thale and Laem Pak Bia areas, where we hope to find Spoon-billed Sandpiper, along with the range of shorebirds listed above, but there will also be other birds possible while visiting different habitats.
+The number of birds here can be mesmerizing, and these may include Malaysian Plover, White-faced Plover, Kentish Plover, Long-toed Stint, Grey-headed Lapwing, Terek Sandpiper, Red-necked Phalarope, Pied Avocet, Pin-tailed Snipe, Greater Painted-snipe, and many more.

 There will be plenty of other birds to look at while we are in this area, including a wide range of herons, egrets (including Chinese Egret), cormorants, storks (including the gorgeous Painted Stork), gulls, and terns.
-There are also plenty of raptors in this area (lots of food for hungry Peregrine Falcons), and other highlights could include Mangrove Whistler, Golden-bellied Gerygone, Common, Pied, Collared, and Black-capped Kingfishers, Eurasian Wryneck, Freckle-breasted Woodpecker, Oriental Skylark, White-shouldered Starling, Blackbrowed Reed Warbler, and Plain-backed Sparrow.
+There are also plenty of raptors in this area (there is lots of food for hungry Peregrine Falcons), and other highlights could include Mangrove Whistler, Golden-bellied Gerygone, Common, Pied, Collared, and Black-capped Kingfishers, Eurasian Wryneck, Freckle-breasted Woodpecker, Oriental Skylark, White-shouldered Starling, Black-browed Reed Warbler, and Plain-backed Sparrow.

 Overnight: Chao Samran Beach

-Day 4: Nong Pla Lai Rice Paddies to Kaeng Krachan National Park
+Day 4.
+Birding Nong Pla Lai Rice Paddies to travel to Kaeng Krachan National Park

-We will leave Bangkok after breakfast and bird our way away from the city.
-We will check out a few sites around the Nong Pla Lai area, where we will spend the majority of the morning, before continuing on to the Kaeng Krachan National Park area.
-We will be looking for Greater Spotted Eagle, Eastern Imperial Eagle, Eastern Marsh and Pied Harriers, Gray-headed Lapwing, Pheasant-tailed Jacana, Green-billed Malkoha, Coppersmith Barbet, Green Bee-eater, Freckle-breasted Woodpecker, Streaked Weaver, Baya Weaver, Asian Golden Weaver, and Bluethroat.
+We will leave the coast after breakfast and will check out a few sites around the Nong Pla Lai area, where we will spend the majority of the morning birding, before continuing on to the Kaeng Krachan National Park area, our base for the next few nights.
+We will be looking for Greater Spotted Eagle, Eastern Imperial Eagle, Eastern Marsh and Pied Harriers, Grey-headed Lapwing, Pheasant-tailed Jacana, Green-billed Malkoha, Coppersmith Barbet, Asian Green Bee-eater, Freckle-breasted Woodpecker, Streaked Weaver, Baya Weaver, Asian Golden Weaver, and Bluethroat.

-After checking into our accommodation near Kaeng Krachan National Park we will spend the late afternoon birding from a hide in the forest, where we might find a range of babblers and bulbuls visiting, as well as, potentially, Bar-backed or Green-legged Partridge, Large Scimitar Babbler, Common Green Magpie, Tickell’s Blue Flycatcher, Siberian Blue Robin, or, with extreme luck, Eared Pitta coming in to drink/bath at a small forest pool.
+After checking into our accommodation near Kaeng Krachan National Park, we will spend the late afternoon birding from a bird blind (bird hide) in the forest, where we might find a range of babblers and bulbuls visiting, as well as, potentially, Bar-backed and Green-legged Partridges, Large Scimitar Babbler, Common Green Magpie, Indochinese Blue Flycatcher, Siberian Blue Robin, or, with extreme luck, Eared Pitta coming in to drink/bath at a small forest pool.

 Overnight: Near Kaeng Krachan National Park

-Days 5 – 6: Kaeng Krachan National Park
+Days 5 – 6.
+Birding Kaeng Krachan National Park

-Day 7: Morning birding Kaeng Krachan area and transfer to Khao Yai
+Day 7.
+Morning birding Kaeng Krachan area and transfer to Khao Yai area

-We will spend the early morning in a hide in the forest near Kaeng Krachan National Park, where we hope to get good views of Kalij Pheasant, Red Junglefowl, Bar-backed Partridge, Black-naped Monarch, Puff-throated Babbler, Racket-tailed Treepie, White-browed Scimitar Babbler, Greater Necklaced and Lesser Necklaced Laughingthrushes, Whiterumped Shama, and an assorted range of other interesting passerines.
+We will spend the early morning in a bird blind (bird hide) in the forest near Kaeng Krachan National Park, where we hope to get good views of Kalij Pheasant, Red Junglefowl, Bar-backed Partridge, Black-naped Monarch, Puff-throated Babbler, Racket-tailed Treepie, Common Green Magpie, White-browed Scimitar Babbler, Greater Necklaced and Lesser Necklaced Laughingthrushes, White-rumped Shama, and an assorted range of other interesting passerines.

-During the mid-morning we will commence our journey from the Kaeng Krachan area back around Bangkok and to the northeast.
-We will stop for lunch along the way and will visit a small temple to look for Limestone Wren-babbler along the way.
-Some authorities (e.g. BirdLife International) consider the sub-species occurring here to represent a separate species, they call it Rufous Limestone-babbler.
+In the late morning we will commence our journey from the Kaeng Krachan area back around Bangkok and to the northeast of the Thai capital city.
+We will stop for lunch along the way and will visit a small temple to look for Rufous Limestone Babbler along the way.
 We will check into our comfortable hotel late in the afternoon for the next three nights.